Paint Your Chain Link Fence

 2. Cut Back Shrubs

 As you can see in the following photo, I had to cut a shrub back from the fence.
-The branches actually extended through the chain link.
+The branches actually extending through the chain link.
 I cut it back far enough to allow space for me to walk between the shrub and the fence.
-I am a small woman, and I used a small, cordless trimmer by Worx.
+I am a small woman, and I used a small, cordless hedge trimmer by Worx.
 This photo was taken after I had started the undercoat.

 cut back shrubs before painting fence